RAHULTIWARI7777/Spring-Boot-Web-Application/README.md

 # Spring-Boot-Web-Application
-This is a spring boot web application for user registration and login system.
-This application allows user to register to the appliction and login to the application using registered credentials.
+<h1>Spring boot web application for user registration and login system which allows user to register to the appliction and login to the application using registered credentials.</h1>
-Spring Boot and Thymeleaf were used to develop this appliaction.
+<h1>Spring Boot and Thymeleaf were used to develop this application.</h1>
 <img src = "screenshots.jpeg">